 Do dogs need to be neutered for daycare?

 Most doggie daycares require that your dog is either spayed or neutered.
-This helps to prevent unwanted pregnancies and potentially aggressive behavior towards another dog.
+This helps to prevent unwanted pregnancies and potentially aggressive behavior towards other dogs.
 However, there are some daycares that will allow your dog to play during the day if they are not neutered (typically only up to 6 or 7 months old though).
 Once they are past a certain age limit or a female dog has had its first heat cycle, they won’t be allowed into daycare.
 You’ll need to call each dog daycare as all their procedures are different.

 Do dogs need to be neutered to be boarded?